More than 6,500 people in Australia have been diagnosed with a bleeding disorder.

 - Most women and girls who carry the gene do not have bleeding symptoms.
 Approximately 20-30% have reduced factor levels and may have a bleeding tendency.
 If they have have low factor levels in the range for haemophilia, ie less than 40% of normal, women and girls will have haemophilia.

 - Von Willebrand disease (VWD - also known as von Willebrand disorder) is an inherited bleeding disorder.
 This disorder is caused by when there is not enough von Willebrand factor in the blood or it does not work the way it should.
 It takes longer for blood to clot and for bleeding to stop.

 - VWD is the most common inherited bleeding disorder worldwide.
-In Australia it is estimated to affect approximately 200,000 people.
-More than 2,100 people have been diagnosed with VWD in Australia.
+More than 2,300 people have been diagnosed with VWD in Australia, but many more are thought to be undiagnosed.
 It affects both females and males from all racial backgrounds.

 Important Note: This information was developed by Haemophilia Foundation Australia for education and information purposes only and does not replace advice from a treating health professional.
 Always see your health care provider for assessment and advice about your individual health before taking action or relying on published information.

 This information may be printed or photocopied for educational purposes.